How Far Can a 2×6 Decking Span Without Support?

 Always Comply With the Local Codes

-One of the many things you will find in your local codes is the standards for deck frames.
+One of the many things you will find in your local codes is the standards for decking frames.
 You can find information about what material to use, how to build it, and more.
 Your local building codes can also tell you about span requirements, including how long joists will be and the distance between each one.
 Other information you can find includes proper foundation and footer installation.
-You’ll also know whether you need to install railings depending on the specific height listed in the building codes.
+You’ll also know whether you need to install railings, depending on the specific height listed in the building codes.

 Understanding Decking Frames

 Beams and joists will need proper spacing to ensure structural integrity.
-If they are too apart, your deck will sag and fail when presented with too much load.
+If they are too apart, your decking will sag and fail when presented with too much load.
 On the other hand, installing them too close to each other will lead to unnecessary spending and workload.

-A common term that you may encounter is OC or ‘on centre.’
+A common term that you may encounter is OC, or ‘on centre.’
 It refers to the total distance of structural elements from each other starting at the centre, often used in joist spacing.
 For instance, a 16″ OC will mean that each joist is 16 inches apart from centre to centre.
-The closer joists to one another, the more stable and sturdy the deck will be.
+The closer joists to one another, the more stable and sturdy the decking will be.
 As previously mentioned, placing them too close can lead to many difficulties.

-Deck Span Requirements
+Decking Span Requirements

 First thing you will consider is the material you will be using.
-Each type of lumber or deck material will have its strengths and weaknesses.
+Each type of lumber or decking material will have its strengths and weaknesses.
 But as for framing, the main factor you will want to look for is tensile strength.
 While some wood may be denser than other varieties, they may lack tensile strength.
 For instance, Cedar and Redwoods are more durable, but their tensile strength is less than Pine, Fir, or Larch.

 Another crucial factor is the grade of the material.
 The better the quality of the material, the more span it generally allows.
 For instance, timber grading varies depending on where you live.
 In the UK, softwood timber grading ranges C16, C18, C24, to C30.
 A separate grading system for hardwood also exists, which are D24, D30, D40, D50, D60, and D70.

-Lastly, the joists and beams’ dimensions affect how much it can handle.
+Lastly, the joists and beams’ dimensions affect how much they can handle.
 For decking, joists will often come in 2×6 to 2x12s.
 Generally, the wider the boards are, the longer the distance they can span.
 Now, let’s get back to the question.
 How far can a 2×6 span without support?